Table of Contents

 Local Mills and Granaries

 This is the "gold standard" of local buying.
 Use a search engine to look for "flour mills near me" or "grain elevators."
-Some small-scale artisanal grain mills will sell you the whole berries before they hit the stones.
+Some small-scale artisanal grain mills, such as Barton Springs Mill or those following the research-driven approach of The Bread Lab, will sell you the whole berries before they hit the stones.
 This supports local biodiversity and small family farmers—a value we hold dear at Country Life.
-Plus, the grain is often as fresh as it can possibly be.
+Plus, the grain is often as fresh as it can possibly be, retaining the unique terroir of your local soil.

 The Bulk Drop Model: A Hybrid Local Option